RomanLut/INAV-X-Plane-HITL/README.md

 I believe that good testing and debugging tools are key points to achieve software stability.

-It is not Ok when people debug autopilot by running with a plane on the field :)
+It is not Ok when people debug autopilot by running with a plane on the field :smiley:

 I hope this plugin can help improve INAV firmware.